playgameservices/play-games-plugin-for-unity/README.md

  * **Constants class name** - this is the name of the C# class to create, including namespace.
  * **Resources Definition** - paste the resource data from the Play Games console here.
  * **Web client ID** - this is the client ID of the linked web app.
-It is only needed if you have a web based back-end for your game, need an access token for the player to make other, non-game API calls, or need to access the email address of the player.
+It is only needed if you have a web-based backend for your game and need a server auth code to be exchanged for an access token by the backend server, or if you need an id token for the player to make other, non-game, API calls.

 The setup process will configure your game with the client id and generate a C# class that contains constants for each of your resources.